Fixed points and cycles of parking functions: Classical parking functions

-For distinct $1\leq i_1, \dots, i_m\leq n$, let We still apply De Morgan's law, the inclusion-exclusion principle, and an extension of Pollak's circle argument.
-The major difference is that instead of selecting $k+\ell$ spots on a circle with $n+1$ spots, we select $k+\ell$ $m$-tuples on the circle.
-We also include an additional scalar factor $(m-1)!$ for each such tuple, which accounts for the number of ways of arranging an $m$-cycle with distinct entries. \end{proof}
+Next we use symmetry of parking coordinates and apply an extension of Pollak's circle argument.
+The major difference from Theorem \ref{classical-fixed} is that instead of selecting $k+\ell$ spots on a circle with $n+1$ spots, we select $k+\ell$ $m$-cycles on the circle.
+Again in analogy with Theorem \ref{classical-fixed},